hiiwave/IME-phonetic-importer/README.md

 ## Usage
-Putting custom vocabularies into a text file (single vocabulary for each line), and then use the script to transfer it by the following command:
+Putting custom vocabularies into a text file (single vocabulary for each line), and then use the script to transform it by the following command:

 `python import_adapter.py <input.txt> <output.txt>`